-This year, the value of a Bitcoin has passed the value of an ounce of gold and has left many people wondering which is better.
+This year, the value of a Bitcoin has passed the value of an ounce of gold (and has subsequently skyrocketed) leaving many people wondering which is better.
 I see two ways to address the question: Bitcoin vs. Gold as a currency and Bitcoin vs. Gold as an investment instrument.

 Which is the Better Money?
 Bitcoin or Gold?